zephyrproject-rtos/zephyr/samples/bluetooth/iso_peripheral/README.rst

 This sample demonstrates how to use isochronous channels as a peripheral.
 The sample starts advertising, waits for a central to connect to it and set up an isochronous channel.
 Once the isochronous channel is set up, received isochronous data is printed out.
-It is recommended to run this sample together with the :ref:`Bluetooth: Central ISO <bluetooth_iso_central>` sample.
+It is recommended to run this sample together with the :zephyr:code-sample:`ble_central_iso` sample.

 Requirements
 ************